lucaskienast/Regression/README.md

 - The independent variables are independent of each other.
 - The errors are independent, normally distributed with mean zero and a constant variance (OLS).

+## Support Vector Regression
+In machine learning, Support Vector Machines are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
+The objective of a support vector machine algorithm is to find a hyperplane in an n-dimensional space that distinctly classifies the data points.
+The data points on either side of the hyperplane that are closest to the hyperplane are called Support Vectors.
+These influence the position and orientation of the hyperplane and thus help build the SVM.
+Support Vector Regression uses the same principle as the SVMs.
+The basic idea behind SVR is to find the best fit line.
+In SVR, the best fit line is the hyperplane that has the maximum number of points.
+Unlike other Regression models that try to minimize the error between the real and predicted value, the SVR tries to fit the best line within a threshold value.
+The threshold value is the distance between the hyperplane and boundary line.

 ## References

 Abhigyan (2020) Understanding Polynomial Regression.
 Available at: https://medium.com/analytics-vidhya/understanding-polynomial-regression-5ac25b970e18 (Accessed: 25 August 2021)